suny-downstate-medical-center/tvb-multiscale/README.md

 Here, we also keep I/O related code (read/write from/to H5 format and plots).

-### tvb_nest
+### tvb_netpyne
-Code for interfacing with NEST - depends on core and extends the classes defined there in order to specialize them for NEST (inside nest_models and interfaces).
+Code for interfacing with NetPyNE - depends on core and extends the classes defined there in order to specialize them for NetPyNE (inside netpyne_models and interfaces).

 ### tvb_elephant
 Code that interfaces with Elephant and implements a wrapper around it that generates a co-simulator compatible stimulus.